zakarialaoui10/mapfun/Javascript/README.md

  📝 Javascript provides a built-in Math module with various functions.

 ⚠️However, there is room for improvement in terms of efficiency.
-For instance, the Math.exp(x) function can calculate the square root of a number x, but it has limitations such as the inability to accept multiple parameters and the inability to map the function to different data types like Arrays and Objects.
+For instance, the Math.sqrt(x) function can calculate the square root of a number x, but it has limitations such as the inability to accept multiple parameters and the inability to map the function to different data types like Arrays and Objects.

 💡 In zikojs, I have addressed these limitations, providing a more versatile and efficient solution using the `mapfun` utility